 “I was just a sponge,” Vasser voiced, “I listened to all that music, and it just had a blast, and I loved it.”

-Vasser had been on the road for the majority of his career and with a health scare in 2023, this time around on tour he is doing it not because he has to, it is because he wants to.
+Vasser had been on the road for the majority of his career, having a health scare in 2023.
+This time around he is doing it not because he has to, it is because he wants to.

 “I can still get to play because I love it,” Vasser shared.
 “You know I don’t have to do it; I want to play; I love playing music.”